Smart Thermostats: Control Comfort and Costs the Smart Way

 While you can install some programmable and smart thermostats you might buy online or at a big box store, American Standard smart thermostats require professional installation.
 This ensures you can get the most out of your new thermostat and that it is installed correctly.

 Professional installation by your local HVAC contractor also means you get professional support and troubleshooting advice.
-And of course, if you get a smart thermostat, you can enable remote diagnostics as mentioned earlier.
+And of course, if you get one of our smart thermostats, you can enable remote diagnostics as mentioned earlier.

 If you’re investing in an HVAC system replacement, get a smart thermostat to achieve optimal efficiency and control.
-If you have an older system but want to make it easier to save energy, a touchscreen programmable thermostat might be all you want.
+If you have an older system but want to make it easier to save energy, upgrade to a compatible smart thermostat.

 Anne Fonda, Content Writer